The Holdout Randomization Test for Feature Selection in Black Box Models: Connections to existing work

-Only a handful of methods exist for feature selection in arbitrary black box models.
-We describe and compare the HRT against these methods in detail below.
+A handful of methods exist for feature selection in arbitrary black box models.

 \paragraph{Conditional randomization tests (CRTs)} \citet{candes:etal:2018:panning} proposed CRTs as a generic approach for performing the conditional independence test in \cref{eqn:null_hypothesis} using any test statistic and any predictive model.
 A CRT repeatedly samples from the conditional null for the feature being tested and compares the test statistic under the null with the test statistic of the original data.
-Unfortunately, this generality comes at a computational cost: refitting the model.
 For instance, the example test statistic in \citet{candes:etal:2018:panning} was the feature coefficient magnitude in a lasso regression.
-In order to calculate the test statistic under a null sample, the regression must be re-run using the null data.
-Repeating this many times to approximate the feature $p$-value is prohibitively expensive computationally.
+But this choice comes at a computational cost: refitting the model.
+In order to calculate the lasso coefficient statistic under a null sample, the regression must be re-run using the null data.
+Repeating this computation many times to approximate the feature $p$-value is prohibitively expensive.
 The basic HRT is a special case of the CRT, where the test statistic is carefully chosen to avoid the need to refit after every null sample.